 Increasing temperatures are upon us, and while most are happy to say a not-so-fond farewell to winter, spring and summer bring their own set of problems.
 Specifically: storm season.
 While cold snaps and blizzards are soon to be a thing of the past, your farm or ranch operation now faces the severe weather that comes with the spring.
 Are you ready?
 Here are some tips to help you keep your operation safe during storm season.

-Each year, between 600 and 1,400 tornadoes are reported in the United States, and cause millions of dollars’ worth of damage.
+Each year, on average, 1,000 tornadoes are reported in the United States, and cause millions of dollars’ worth of damage.
 With winds that can reach over 250 miles per hour and the potential to travel up to 50 miles, tornadoes have a destructive potential that often puts them in the headlines.
 In the face of such a huge force of nature, what do you do?

 - DON’T remain in your tractor or vehicle.
 It may seem safer, but don’t trust this false sense of security.
 In fact, get away from your vehicle—you don’t want to be too close if it happens to tip over.
 Find a low-lying area, such as a ditch, and cover your head with your arms to protect yourself from flying debris.

 - DON’T try to outrun a tornado with your vehicle.
 One of the biggest dangers presented by a tornado is its unpredictability; there are eyewitness accounts of the tornadoes jumping from location to location, or suddenly veering in a different direction.

 - DO have a plan for which buildings on your property provide the most protection.
 Basements are best, of course, but if you’re caught out during a tornado, a building with a strong inner structure, such as a barn, can be a safe haven.
 If you can, stay away from the outside walls of the building you take shelter in.